Department Staff Information

 The inmate telephone service is set up through Paytel Telephone Company.
 Phone calls can be made by the inmate collect calls only.
 Incoming calls are not permitted.
 Information about setting up accounts with Paytel are posted in each cell block and in the lobby of the jail.
 All inmate phones are recorded.
 You can contact Paytel by calling 1-866-729-8352 or visiting online at www.paytel.com.

 Visitors as well as inmates are required to follow certain rules established for visitation.
 A copy of the rules for visitation will be posted near the door to the visitation area.
 Any violation or disturbance which interferes with the operation of the jail during visitation times, will result in termination of visitation for that day.
-All visitation is non-contact and will be Monday through Friday only.
+All visitation is non-contact and will be only on assigned days by Housing Unit.

-- Male inmate visitation will start at 9:00am.
+- All inmate visitation will start at 9:00am on their assigned days by Housing Unit.
 Registration for visitation will begin at 8:00am and will cut off at 9:00am.
 Anyone coming after the cut off time, will not be allowed to visit.

 - Visitation will be for 30 minutes only.
 Each inmate gets only one (1) visit per day.